 Our team is proud to introduce a new major pg_timetable v4 release!
 This time a huge amount of work has been done and the pg_timetable v4 release is backward-incompatible with previous versions.
 However, job migration is straightforward and shouldn’t stop anyone from updating.
 We’ve added detailed Read the Docs documentation and will enhance it further. […]

 pg_timetable: asynchronous chain execution

-Intro I wrote about the new pg_timetable 3 major release not so long ago.
+Intro – asynchronous chain execution in pg_timetable I wrote about the new pg_timetable 3 major release not so long ago.
 Three essential features were highlighted: new session locking implementation; new jackc/pgx Golang library used; exclusive chain execution.
 Meanwhile, two minor releases have come out, and the current version is v3.2.
-It focuses on the completely new and fantastic feature asynchronous control […]
+It focuses on the completely […]

 I wrote about the new pg_timetable 3 major release not so long ago.
 Two essential features were highlighted: – new session locking implementation – new jackc/pgx Golang library used Today I want to reveal one more advanced feature!
 Fasten your seat belts!
 First, we need to distinguish exclusive client session mode from exclusive chain execution […]

 As you probably know, pg_timetable is the advanced PostgreSQL cron compatible scheduler already released!
 Usually, any major release introduces absolutely new functionality as well as some backward incompatibilities.
 However, the only backward incompatibility present in this release is that the base task SHELL changed its name to PROGRAM.
 Yes, that’s all. 🙂 Now, let’s check […]